 The Proposer noted that the CPs were raised due to the guidance received by Ofgem during discussions held at and following a number of meetings of the Distribution Charging Methodologies Development Group (DCMDG).
 It was further noted that as the goal is to bring storage up to an even playing field with embedded generation then it makes sense for any solution with respect to the to the recovery of the residual element of network charges to cover both as this will ensure consistency.

-The Chair questioned if the Proposer was comfortable with continuing to progress both CPs given the views set out by Ofgem, to which the Proposer replied that further thought would be required.
+The Chair questioned if the Proposer was comfortable with continuing to progress both CPs given the views set out by Ofgem, to which the Proposer replied that the CPs would not be withdrawn but that further thought was now required on the detailed solution.
 The Proposer explained that only progressing with the storage component would mean that a distortion between embedded generation and storage would be created and this potential distortion is what these CPs are seeking to avoid.
 The Proposer also explained that another distortion would also be created between similar changes being progressed in the Connection and Use of System Code (CUSC) and these under DCUSA whereby one the CUSC modifications would seek to implement a solution incorporating both embedded generation and storage and the DCUSA CPs would only incorporate storage.

 One Working Group member updated the rest of the group on the relevant CUSC Modification Proposals (CMPs), being CMP280 ‘Creation of a New Generator TNUoS Demand Tariff which Removes Liability for TNUoS Demand Residual Charges from Generation and Storage Users' and CMP281 ‘Removal of BSUoS Charges From Energy Taken From the National Grid System by Storage Facilities'.

-It was explained to the Working Group that as it currently stands, there is a reliance on boundary meters that do distinguish between different loads behind the meter and that there is a belief that basis for the calculation of consumption levies should be consumption data.
+It was explained to the Working Group that as it currently stands, there is a reliance on boundary meters that do not distinguish between different loads behind the meter and that there is a belief that basis for the calculation of consumption levies should be on final demand, i.e. excluding demand for the purpose of operating a generator.
 It was noted that Elexon have been exploring the use of secondary metering to provide such data, and this has been taking place via the Balancing and Settlement Code (BSC) modification P344 ‘Project TERRE’ workgroup.

 The Elexon representative stated that secondary meters are not recognised as settlement meters under the BSC.
-It was highlighted hat Elexon are looking at how secondary meters could be used, specifically for collating the data required for both Electricity Market Reform Settlement (EMRS) and Balancing Services Use of System (BSUoS) charges.
+It was highlighted that Elexon are looking at how secondary meters could be used, specifically for collating the data required for both Electricity Market Reform Settlement (EMRS) and Balancing Services Use of System (BSUoS) charges.
 The Elexon representative explained that they are looking into the possibility of using aggregators within the balancing mechanism with the aim of facilitating the necessary data collation and that Elexon are starting to conceptualise a set of business rules for the completion of such a task.

 The Working Group discussed how the data from secondary meters could be used to determine the correct allocation of units being imported and/or exported on mixed sites or co-located sites.
 The Chair suggested that the terminology around mixed sites and co-located sites needs to be defined to ensure that a consistent understanding is applied.
-The Elexon representative explained the Elexon are looking into extent to which import associated/co-located with the licensed storage (or generation) can be excluded from the supply volumes used to calculate network charges.
+The Elexon representative explained the Elexon are looking into extent to which import associated/co-located with the licensed generation (including storage) can be excluded from the supply volumes used to calculate network charges.